Conrad Tao: Since 2018

 In January 2019, Tao repeated Teicher's More Forever at the Guggenheim Museum in New York (and then on tour) and also continued to collaborate with Jackiw in Vancouver, Canada, at the 92nd Street Y in New York, and on tour.
 The next month, he reprised his performance in Lang's The Loser, this time with the Los Angeles Opera, In March he performed Chopin's Piano Concerto No. 1 with the Pacific Symphony.
 In May, he performed Ravel's Piano Concerto with Colorado Symphony and Beethoven's Piano Concerto No. 1 with the Los Angeles Philharmonic.
 In July, Tao, together with violinist Stefan Jackiw and cellist Jay Campbell, who frequently perform as the JCT Trio, played Beethoven's Triple Concerto with Chautauqua Symphony Orchestra in July.
 The same month, with Cleveland Orchestra, he played Prokofiev's Piano Concerto No. 3, and with the New York Philharmonic at Bravo!
 Vail, he played Beethoven's Piano Concerto No. 2.
 Also in 2019, Tao gave a recital at Carnegie Hall's Weill Recital Hall.

+In 2024, PBS recorded Tao performing Bach's Keyboard Concerto #4 in A major, BWV 1055, with Jonathon Heyward conducting, for the program Lincoln Center Presents followed by an encore solo performance of Elliott Carter's "Caténaires" (2006).
+The same year, Tao won the Andrew Wolf Chamber Music Award.
+In January 2025, he played a recital at Carnegie Hall's Zankel Hall.
+Commissioned by the Jacksonville Symphony, Tao premiered his piano concerto, Clang and Shudder, in April.
+The following month, Tao stepped in at the last moment to replace the ailing Alice Sara Ott, playing Beethoven's Fourth Piano Concerto with the Minnesota Orchestra.
+In June Tao revisited Rachmaninoff's Piano Concert No. 2 with the New Jersey Symphony for their season finale.